 Compare your bot to both itself and competitors.

 - Return to the role and goals you established for your chatbot at the beginning of the project.
 Has anything gotten lost over time?

-- Gain a better understanding of how your bot is performing with our KPI Reports.
+- Gain a better understanding of how your bot is performing with our Traffic Report.
 What changes can be made to better serve your customers?

 - Research what others in your field are doing.
 How can your chatbot be refined to outperform the competition?

 Remain vigilant, as bots are still a relatively new technology.

 Optimize and improve your chatbot

 Use the information you’ve gathered from your evaluations and comparisons to keep improving your chatbot after every conversation.
 Constantly assessing the bot’s performance will enable you to optimize step by step, add new features, or enhance those you’ve already built.